 When you obtain your new card, your account balance will be available immediately.
 A lost card does not mean lost money, if it is reported promptly.
 Refer to the Card Terms and Conditions for further details on lost and stolen cards.

 What do I do if I think my balance is incorrect?

-Check your recent account activity (link this to the new site).
+Check your recent account activity by clicking on 'Deposit Now' to log in.
 The activity displayed is similar to a bank statement and details each transaction for the previous six months.
 If you have further questions, please call the Card Office at (518) 276-6670 and we will provide further assistance.